-The survey data is stored on the institution's Technology Online Management (TOM) system and/or with Administration.
+The survey data are stored on the institution's Technology Online Management System (TOMS) and/or with Administration.

 Bi-annually administration reviews the program evaluation reports related to the student services areas.
 The program evaluation and Climate Survey data related to student services is reviewed by the administrative team annually.
-This data is used to evaluate the plan and revise as needed.
+This data are used to evaluate the plan and revise as needed.